victoriamorris/nielsenTools/README.md

     If not specified, output path will be /Output/Products

     Options:
+	-t	Also produce text versions of output files
         --help  Show help message and exit.

 Input files must be **tab-delimited** files; the file names should end .add, .upd, or .del.